DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxCheckBox/1 Configuration/value.md

 Specifies the UI component state.

 ---
-The check box can be in one of the following states depending on the **value** option value.
+The check box can be in one of the following states depending on the **value** property value.

 - checked
  value is **true**